keeperofthenecklace/movieDB/README.md

       > Fourier_Amplitude_Sensitivity_Testing
       > Hyperparameter

-    > Time_series_Analysis
+    > Time_Series_Analysis
       > Frequency_Deviation

 ## Contact me

 If you'd like to collaborate, please feel free to fork source code on github.

-Also, You can also contact me at albertmck@gmail.com
+You can also contact me at albertmck@gmail.com